certifiedSAMMIE09/My-python-projects/README.md

 ## Task 1 - A Python function to find the max of three numbers.

-### To begin, one should be able to input the values for the given variables, which can be achieved with the following codes:
+_1. To begin, one should be able to input the values for the given variables, which can be achieved with the following codes:_

    a = int(input ('Enter the first value: '));